At the Time of the Louisville Flood: Series

 There are more than 20 known photos in Bourke-White's Louisville Flood series.
-Of the entire series, only eight photos were originally published by Life in 1937, with approximately 13 or more left unpublished.
-Additional photos taken by Corwin Short of Bourke-White in the field during the original assignment for Life were published, exhibited, and donated to the University of Louisville in 2002.
+Of the entire series, only eight photos were originally published by Life in 1937, with approximately 15 or more left unpublished.
+Additional photos taken by Corwin Short of Bourke-White in the field during her original assignment for Life were first exhibited in 1987 and donated to the University of Louisville in 2002.

 Red Cross relief station sub-series

-At the Time of the Louisville Flood is part of a sub-series within the larger Louisville Flood series consisting of at least four known photos of the same scene from different angles and perspectives.
-This sub-series includes At the Time of the Louisville Flood, Fresh Water Line, Flood Victims, Louisville, Untitled (Fresh Water Line, Flood Victims, Louisville, II), and Louisville Flood Red Cross Relief Station, Louisville, K. Y. At the Time of the Louisville Flood is the only published image in the sub-series.
+At the Time of the Louisville Flood is part of a sub-series within the larger Louisville flood series consisting of at least four known photos of the same scene from different angles and perspectives.
+This sub-series includes At the Time of the Louisville Flood, Fresh Water Line, Flood Victims, Louisville, Untitled (Fresh Water Line, Flood Victims, Louisville), and Louisville Flood Red Cross Relief Station, Louisville, K. Y. At the Time of the Louisville Flood is the only published image in the sub-series.

 Two of the unpublished photos in the series reveal the line of people receding towards the back into the distance down the street, while the other two do not, constraining the frame to show either 18 (At the Time of the Louisville Flood) or 21 people waiting in line (Louisville Flood Red Cross Relief Station, Louisville, K. Y.).
 Bourke-White's reframing of the shot in the other two images (Fresh Water Line, Flood Victims, Louisville I and II) shows the line of people becoming much longer in both directions, expanding towards the right foreground of the frame where it disappears inside a building that houses the relief center, and also into the far distance to the left in the background, showing that the line of people disappears around and down the corner of the street, visibly emerging after some distance as the winding line of people appears in the frame once again off to the side in the background.
 Curator Brian Piper of the New Orleans Museum of Art notes that unlike the original published version, more information is provided about the famous scene with this additional image, as, according to Piper, the "camera's vantage in this version [Fresh Water Line, Flood Victims, Louisville] gives a sense of perspective and lets us know just how long the queue of displaced people extended down the street."

-A fourth photo in the sub-series, Louisville Flood Red Cross Relief Station, Louisville, K. Y., (Note: A 2020 auction of Bourke-White photos in the Ginny Williams collection indicates that the third unpublished photo, titled at auction as Louisville Flood Red Cross Relief Station, Louisville, K. Y. (1937) was only printed in 2013.) is taken towards the line of people from the side instead of away from it, and from a lower angle.
+A fourth photo in the sub-series, Louisville Flood Red Cross Relief Station, Louisville, K. Y., is taken towards the line of people from the side instead of away from it, and from a lower angle.

-indicates a photo in the Red Cross relief station sub-series.
-The unpublished list is incomplete.
+The following is a list of known published and unpublished works in the series.
+The unpublished list remains incomplete.
+A dagger indicates a photo is part of the Red Cross relief station sub-series.
+Grayed out text indicates an unknown photo in the series that is assumed to exist.
+Titles are either based on editorial captions or given to the images by curators as noted.
+If no caption or curatorial title exists, a brief description appears in its place.